Chris-Hesterman/a-synchronous-swim/README.md

+# a-synchronous-swim
-# a-synchronous-swim, completed as student at HackReactor
+completed as student at HackReactor